Check Into Cash Blog Share Image Giving Friends Family Ask For Money

 What to Do When Family or Friends Ask For Money

 We’re currently living through unimaginable times.
 Things are a bit rough for us all lately.
 And then, perhaps, another unimaginable thing happens to someone you love.
 Maybe they’ve blown a tire and can’t get to work.
 Or, maybe their refrigerator is broken.
 What can you do?
-We’ve all faced a situation where family or friends have asked us for money.
-Maybe it’s a few dollars.
-Or maybe it’s more than that.
-And while you may want to help out, you also have your own hardships to deal with.

 What can you do when your family or friends ask for money?
 Here are a few ways to prepare for that conversation in an effort to make the talk a bit less scary.